Elderly woman with dementia walking in a garden, highlighting wandering behaviour: Ensuring safety for your loved one.

 Wandering is a common behaviour among individuals with dementia, and as caregivers, we understand the concerns it raises.
 Balancing their safety with maintaining their dignity and sense of independence is crucial.
 In this blog post, we delve into practical strategies to ensure your loved one's safety when they wander while respecting their autonomy.
 We aim to provide guidance promoting their well-being and supporting a nurturing caregiving environment.

-Understanding Wandering
+Understanding wandering

 Wandering is often a manifestation of restlessness, confusion, or disorientation commonly experienced by individuals with dementia.
 It can occur at any stage of the disease and may be triggered by various factors, such as boredom, stress, or a need to fulfil past routines.
 Recognizing the underlying causes and patterns of wandering can help you develop effective strategies for prevention and intervention.

-Creating a Safe Environment
+Creating a safe environment

 One of the key approaches to ensuring your loved one's safety when they wander is to create a safe environment.
 Here are some measures you can take:

-Secure Exits
+Secure exits

 Installing door alarms, locks, or deadbolts is an effective way to prevent unauthorized exits and ensure the safety of your loved one.
 However, it's important to consider both the pros and cons of these security measures.
 Here are some factors to consider: